raj99-code/realtime-sign-language-recognition/docs/about.markdown

 permalink: /about/
 ---

-Portable sign language (ASL) recognition device that utilizes real-time and efficient programming to help mute and deaf by establishing two-way communication channel with normal people who have never studied sign language.
+Portable sign language (ASL) recognition device that utilizes real-time and efficient programming to help mute and deaf by establishing two-way communication channel with people who have never studied sign language.

-KnowSign compact design consists of Raspberry Pi 4B, Pi camera (V2.1) and a display.
+KnowSign compact design consists of Raspberry Pi 4B, Pi camera (V2.1) and an OLED display.

 ## kNOw SIGN Features

 1. Real-time American sign language recognition
 2. Sign language to text display
 3. Fast and efficient deep learning algorithm
-4. Portable device for the recognition using Raspberry PI more features will be available soon!
+4. Portable device for the recognition using Raspberry Pi.

+More features will be available soon!

 Check out our [github repository][github] for more info on our source code!